-If you’re into diving, you could easily spend a year here, since it’s one of the best diving spots in the world.
-Otherwise, spending 3–4 days at Coron should be enough to get a good sense of what the place has to offer.
+If you’re into diving, you could easily spend a month here, since it’s one of the best diving spots in the world.
+Otherwise, 3–4 days in Coron should be enough to get a good sense of what it has to offer.

 If you’re still unsure how to allocate your days in Palawan, our travel agents can help you build your itinerary, based entirely on your preferred activities and budget limitations.